-No course equivalency transfer credit will be given for WCU courses numbered at the 300 or 400 level, unless the courses are taken at an institution that grants a baccalaureate degree.
+No course equivalency transfer credit will be given for WCU courses numbered at the 400 level, unless the courses are taken at an institution that grants a baccalaureate degree.
 Departments have the right to accept courses for their majors as XXX 199 or TRN 199 credits.
-An exception will be made for departments that have already established equivalency with non-baccalaureate institutions for transferring courses at the 300 level.
-Those established equivalency agreements will remain in effect.